ghastlymirror/ghastlyastro/src/content/blog/category-added.md

 title: Blog Update, Photography Category Added
 date: 2022-03-07

-description: Added anew category to the site
+description: Added a new category to the site
 category:
   - blogging
 tags: